 Jerod Mayo hired as New England Patriots head coach

-FOXBORO -- The New England Patriots have hired Jerod Mayo as their new head coach, WBZ-TV confirmed Friday.
+FOXBORO -- The New England Patriots have hired Jerod Mayo as their new head coach, the team announced Friday.
 The announcement comes just a day after the Patriots "parted ways" with Bill Belichick after 24 years.

-ESPN's Adam Schefter broke the story Friday morning, which was confirmed shortly after by WBZ-TV's Steve Burton.
-Mayo will be formally introduced as head coach at a news conference next week, according to Schefter.
+Mayo will be formally introduced at a news conference next Wednesday, January 17, at noon at Gillette Stadium.

 Robert Kraft said Thursday that the Patriots would work "very quickly" to fill the position, and he wasn't kidding.
 Mayo was clearly New England's guy, as the Patriots didn't reach out to interview anyone else for the job, according to The Athletic.